intel/intel-extension-for-pytorch/examples/gpu/llm/README.md

 conda activate llm
 # Setup the environment with the provided script
 cd examples/gpu/llm
-# If you want to install Intel® Extension for PyTorch\* from source, use the commands below:
+# If you want to install Intel® Extension for PyTorch\* with prebuilt wheels, use the commands below:
 bash ./tools/env_setup.sh 7
 conda deactivate
 conda activate llm